shankarmpgit/Nl-to-OpenAPI/README.md

 # How to use:

-Use the NL queries to retrieve the OpenAPI specifications either through the raw spec or the different representations of the spec (LLM summary).
+Use the NL queries to retrieve the OpenAPI specifications either through the raw spec or the different representations of the spec (e.g. LLM summary).